-In Sweden, test method SP-Fire 105 is used for the approval of facade cladding in multi-storey houses as an approved alternative to non-combustible A2 façade according to the Swedish National Board of Housing, Building and Planning's BBR.
+In Sweden, test method SP-Fire 105 is used for the approval of facade systems in multi-storey houses as an approved alternative to non-combustible A2 class according to the Swedish National Board of Housing, Building and Planning's BBR.

-However, the choice of substrate behind can drastically affect the fire process depending on the material choice.
-Subsequent substrates, i.e. insulation, is of great importance in a fire process.
+However, the choice of underlying substrate can drastically affect the course of the fire depending on the choice of material.
+Underlying substrate, i.e. insulation, is of great importance in the course of a fire.
 Although materials such as stone, and glass wool e.g. Rockwool and Isover are classified as A2, these materials have major differences that affect the facade's ability to achieve SP-Fire 105.
-It is therefore important that the entire system is tested and classified as approved with the prerequisite facade panel, nail cover, insulation with the underlying substrate eg. CLT.
+It is therefore important that the entire system is tested and classified as approved with the included condition, facade panel, nail batten, insulation with underlying substrate e.g. CLT, Rockwool, Isover, Kingspan Coolterm.

 In essence, SP-Fire 105 consists of testing the radiation value from the facade (<80kW/m2), roof foot temperature (<450° C), lame propagation in air gap as well as falling parts and flame propagation along the facade surface.